lais-huol/SimplifiedBERT/README.md

 # SimplifiedBERT

-SimplifiedBert is a Python package that simplifies the training and evaluation process for models using BERT.
+SimplifiedBert is a Python package that simplifies the training and evaluation process for BERT models.